akashacms/epub-guide/documents/1-introduction.html.md

 # Why use AkashaEPUB?

 There are many tools on the market for producing EPUB files.
-Why should you choose AkashaEPUB when all your friends says Jutoh or Vellum or Libre Office or whatever is the best way to go?
+Why should you choose AkashaEPUB when all your friends say Jutoh or Vellum or Libre Office or whatever is the best way to go?

 You are of course free to do as you wish.
 Those other tools have their place as does a system like AkashaEPUB.
 AkashaEPUB should appeal to certain values like: